 The next day i just wanted to relax and enjoy the scenery by taking some short hikes around the village.
 It took quite a bit of effort to convince my host family I would be fine on my own, even tough i am a woman.

 There are some hikes to animistic shrines and the family showed me some pictures of a fire temple.
-I decided to follow the path up the mountain behind their house and ge some wonderful view on the village below.
+I decided to follow the path up the mountain behind their house for a wonderful view on the village below.

 Family life in Xinaliq

 When I came back my host mother was making fresh bread filled with spinach in a tandoor oven.
-Despite language barriers she opened up to me a bit about how life was difficult in the mountains, but how happy she was with her children.
+Despite language barriers she opened up to me a bit about the difficulties of living in the mountains, but how happy she was with her children.

 She spent the whole afternoon in the kitchen and when all the bread was done it was already time to bring back the sheep again from the pastures.
 Luckily the weather today was better and I saw several herds of sheep returning to the village with their owners and fierce guardian dogs that protect them from the wolves.